HTGenomeAnalysisUnit/SCE-VCF/README.md

 ## How it works

 1. Multi-allelic variants and variants with REF AF outside the configured limits (`refaf_limit`) are skipped.
-2. Any genotype with DP less than `min_DP` is skipped.
+2. Any genotype with DP outside the configure DP limits `dp_limit` is skipped.
 3. Genotypes with GQ less than `min_GQ` are used only to compute inconsistent het rate, but discarded when computed het rate and CHARR.
 4. CHARR is computed as `ADref / (AFref * ADtot)` considering only high-quality hom alt genotypes.